doubektomas/cockpit-zfs-trixie/README.md

 # Cockpit-ZFS packaged for Debian trixie

-This repo takes care of packaing the official zfs modoule from [45drives](https://github.com/45Drives/cockpit-zfs), while also packing the python library `python3-libzfs` from an amazing fork by [asomers](https://github.com/asomers/py-libzfs).
+This repo takes care of packaing the official zfs module from [45drives](https://github.com/45Drives/cockpit-zfs), while also packing the python library `python3-libzfs` from an amazing fork by [asomers](https://github.com/asomers/py-libzfs).

 ## Important note